The Financial Regulation1 (in particular Article 206) is applicable for the implementation of the Health Programme.

 Technical quality and contextual relevance

 Sub-criteria that are taken into account in the assessment:

-- Transferability: the good practice can be applied in other Member States or at EU level.
-Lessons learnt might be of added value to other non-governmental bodies, governmental bodies and the European public health community.
+- Transferability: the initiative can be applied in other Member States or at EU level.
+Lessons learnt might be of added value to other NGOs, cities, schools, governmental bodies and the European public health community.

-- Innovation and creativity: the good practice has an innovative and/or creative approach with regards to target audience, business processes carried out or outcomes utility.
+- Innovation and creativity: the initiative has an innovative and/or creative approach with regard to the target audience, the educational processes carried out or the usefulness of the outcomes.